Luka-Kong/learngit/readme.txt

-Create this file while learing git.
+Create this file while learing git

-To try add and commit operation
-Adding this line..
+Git is a distributed bersion control system.
+Git is free software distributed under the GPL.
+Git has a multable index called stage.